lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 <img alt="Illustration of local time (model)" src="../../../../../img/modal_models/local_time.svg" width="400"/>

-The given LF model illustrates the different characteristics of local time affecting timers and actions in the presence of the two transition types.
+The above LF model illustrates the different characteristics of local time affecting timers and actions in the presence of the two transition types.

 It consists of two modes `One` (the initial mode) and `Two`, both in the `Modal` reactor.
 The `next` input toggles between these modes and is controlled by a reaction at the top level that is triggered by the timer `T`.